foundry-rs/book/src/config/static-analyzers.md

 slither .
 ```

 By default (as of version 0.10.0), this will skip tests and scripts.
-To force inclusion of the tests and scripts, add the `--foundry-compile-all` flag.
+To force inclusion of the tests and scripts, add the `--foxar-compile-all` flag.

 To run Slither on a single file, use this command: